cevm22/telegram_mini_app/notes.md

 [✊, ✌️, ✋]

-- HOME page (Ranked and Free cards) to redirects corresponding page
+- HOME page Add redirects
+- Show on HOME the user_id with balance and jackpot at bellow of jackpot btn